For Cookbook Author, Food Is an Ally Against Dementia

 “No cure”—then what?

 Dementia is a term for a variety of disorders related to mental decline from damage to the brain’s nerve cells.
 It affects memory, language skills, judgment, and comprehension, among other functions.
-Though it usually occurs in older people, contrary to common, belief dementia is not a normal part of aging.
+Though it usually occurs in older people, contrary to common belief, dementia is not a normal part of aging.
 There is no cure.

 According to the Alzheimer’s Association, 5.7 million Americans are living with Alzheimer’s, and the disease makes up about 60 to 80 percent of all dementia cases in the U.S.